 In our Phase 3 trials, the primary measure of efficacy is the Pearl Index, or PI, which is calculated based on the number of observed on-treatment pregnancies and total number of on-treatment cycles during the study.
 Specifically, the PI is expressed as the number of pregnancies per 100 WY of use.
 The pooled PI value in the completed Phase 3 trials for the Twirla patch was 5.76 and for the combined oral contraceptive control arms was 6.72, which were higher than the range of 1.34 to 3.19 in pivotal studies conducted on products approved by the FDA in the previous ten years.
+In addition, the upper bound of the associated confidence intervals were higher than seen in clinical trials used for registration of other approved hormonal contraceptives.

-We believe that the results for both the patch and oral contraceptive control arms in the completed Phase 3 trials were affected primarily by issues with study conduct at several study sites, including rapid enrollment which led to inability to manage the study population, poor subject compliance, and high rates of loss to follow-up.
+We believe that the results for both the patch and oral contraceptive control arms in the two completed Phase 3 trials were affected primarily by issues with study conduct at several study sites, including rapid enrollment which led to inability to manage the study population, poor subject compliance, and high rates of loss to follow-up.
 In the larger of our completed Phase 3 clinical trials, 96 sites enrolled subjects, 60 of which had no on-treatment pregnancies.
 Nineteen percent of the on-treatment pregnancies reported during this trial came from one site.
 This site represented approximately 8% of the randomized subject population.
 Thirty six percent of on-treatment pregnancies were reported at four of the 96 sites.
 These four sites represented approximately 15% of the randomized subject population.

 Experts agree that the characteristic most likely to impact contraceptive failure and pregnancy rates is the subject's likelihood of using a method inconsistently or incorrectly.
-Consistent with expert opinions, our analyses have suggested that the results for both the patch and oral contraceptive control arms in the completed Phase 3 trials were also affected in part by the study population, which comprised a disproportionately high number of new users and minority subjects, known to be at higher risk of noncompliance and pregnancy, as compared to the majority of other recent CHC clinical trials which have gained approval in the United States.
+Consistent with expert opinions, our analyses have suggested that the results for both the patch and oral contraceptive control arms in the two completed Phase 3 trials were also affected in part by the study population, which comprised a disproportionately high number of new users and minority subjects, known to be at higher risk of noncompliance and pregnancy, as compared to the majority of other recent CHC clinical trials which have gained approval in the United States.